 Weight is less of a concern while traveling than while backpacking, yet we still hope to have a compact and lightweight kit.
 After all, you'll need that space in your luggage for souvenirs from overseas trips.
 The AMK Smart Travel kit is slim thanks to its tri-fold design, and relatively lightweight at 17 ounces.
 The included medical book can be removed if not desired, which takes the overall weight of the kit down to 10 ounces, a noticeable difference in weight.

-With a retail cost of $50, this kit is not inexpensive but does offer good value as it includes many quality supplies, tools, and an informative first aid booklet and communication aid.
+This kit is not inexpensive but it includes many quality supplies, tools, and an informative first aid booklet and communication aid.
+We feel that for the international traveler that this kit provides good value.

 Travel is an exciting and enlightening pursuit, one that is meant to be enjoyable although the unexpected can always (and often does) happen.
-As you explore new places and try new foods, it's best to be and feel prepared for unexpected injuries or illnesses that could befall you or your travel partner.
+As you explore new places and try new foods, it is best to be prepared and feel ready for unexpected injuries or illnesses that could befall you or your travel partner.
 Having the Smart Travel kit in your luggage is a smart choice.
 Traveling with a first aid kit suited for the excursion helps you feel more confident and lets you focus on enjoying your trip.

 — Ryan Huetter